lu004/Image_Search_by_CNN_and_KD-tree/code/readme.txt

 scipy
 and others ...

-# Images and model file
+# Image data
-Add images from geological_similarity.zip in folder ./code/geological_similarity/geological_similarity.
-If no images, the code cannot run.
+If no image data, the code cannot run.
+Please use your own image dataset for running.
+(No image data is provided)

+# Model file
 Note that the trained model file of CNN, stored as as "cnn.h5" and the kd-tree indexed file stored as "kt_x.pickle"

 # Running